Parliament Spires and Charles Bridge Statues Along the Danube and Vltava

 Morning light does not strike it evenly.
 One tower brightens while another remains in shadow.
 The river below offers a broken reflection, unsettled by passing currents.
 Boats slide through without disturbing the façade’s composure.

-Some arrive here following the line of the Budapest to Prague by train, watching plains and small towns pass in extended intervals before the city gathers around the tracks.
+Some arrive here following the line from Budapest to Prague by train, watching plains and small towns pass in extended intervals before the city gathers around the tracks.
 The arrival does not feel climactic.
 The Parliament reveals itself gradually — first a hint of spire between rooftops, then a fuller silhouette along the embankment.

 mohammad bahadori p4uwXkrKq0A unsplash